Albert-Gao/kotlin-native-mobile-multiplatform-example/readme.md

 - Android: Android project built by Android Studio
 - iOS: iOS Project built by XCode
-- Shared: Kotlin Native code which will be shared across iOS and Android
+- common: Kotlin code that is meant to be across platform across all platforms without any change.

-## About the shared folder

-The shared code is in the `Shared` folder.

-- common: The common code
+- platforms: platform specific API which will then be compiled with `common`
     - android: Some platform specific code for android, which will be included in the android folder
     - ios: Some platform specific code for iOS, it will be compiled as an iOS framework

 ## Workflow:

 - Work on Android App: Open `Android` folder in Android Studio